visionmobile/bloody-simple-sqs/docs/API.md

 ### <a name="addAll" href="addAll">#</a>addAll(arr, [callback]) -> Promise

-Appends all the elements of the specified array as messages to the queue.
+Appends new messages, with the given payload, to the queue.

 ##### Parameters

-* `arr` _(Array)_ an array of elements to append to queue
+* `arr` _(Array)_ an array of payload entities to append to queue
 * `callback` _(Function)_ optional callback function with (err, data) arguments

 ##### Returns